yannikkellerde/AI-Snip/README.md

 * **E**: Go into translation into english mode.
 Will also set clipboard on.
 * **L**: Go into Latex mode.
 Toggles clippy off and clipboard on.
 * **T**: Free prompt mode.
 Write your own prompt for the AI to answer.

+## Adding to startup
+If you want to use AI-Snip as an everyday tool, you may want to always have it in your system tray.

+The easiest way to accomplish this is to donwload the binary, create a Shortcut for it, then go `win + r` and type `shell:startup` and press Enter.
+Then move your shortcut in the folder that opened.